aturkewi/rumbl-depricated/README.md

 # Rumbl

-To start your Phoenix app:
+This is a code along with the book Programming Phoenix

+## Installing and starting the app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`